codingbbq/codingbbq.github.io/_posts/2019-03-20-HackerRank-FTW.markdown

 ```

 Some points about `.reduce` that I learned today
 1. The reduce method reduces the array to a single value.
-It executes a callback function once for each element in an array.
+It executes a call-back function once for each element in an array.
-2. The callback function accepts arguments such as
+2. The call-back function accepts arguments such as
-    1. accumulator - Accumulates the callback's return value
+    1. accumulator - Accumulates the call-back's return value
     2. currentValue - Current value of the array
     3. currentIndex - The array index of the current Value.
-    4. array (optional) - The array, reduce was called upoon.
+    4. array (optional) - The array, reduce was called upon.
-3. InitialValue - This is the value used as the first argument to the first call of the callback function.
+3. InitialValue - This is the value used as the first argument to the first call of the call-back function.
 If no initial value is supplied than the first element of the array will be used.
 4. We cannot call reduce method on an empty array without an initial value.

 ---